Təngərud: Demographics

 Majority (~98%) of total population is Talysh.
-The rest of population are people from different regions of Azerbaijan and Iran.
+The rest of the population are people from different regions of Azerbaijan and Iran.

 Religion

-Nearly 100% population of Tengerud is Muslim and majority of this population belong to Sunni branch of Islam.
-There is one mosque named after Hz.
-Ali and one madrasah for religion education of the local people of Tengerud.
+Nearly 100% population of Tengerud is Muslim and majority of this population belongs to Sunni branch of Islam.
+There is one mosque named after Ali and one madrasah for religion education of the local people of Tengerud.

 Education

 School named after Samad Vurgun (Tengerud High School) was established in 1914.
 Later in 2007 the school got renewed with the support of Haydar Aliyev Fund.
 There are 2 buildings on school campus.
 Building N on the north side of the campus is for elementary school students and Building S on the south side of the campus is for middle school and high school students.
 Currently there are 719 students, 88 teachers and 35 classes in this school.

 Children under age 6 attend the Tengerud kindergarten located near Tengerud Hospital.